Herobs/rollrank/README.md

 ```shell
 npm install && npm run build
 ```
-install devDependencies and build from es6 to es5.
+install dependencies and build from es6 to es5.

 ----------